Copyright © 1988 R.D. Eager

 This is sufficient for working through the Simple Introductory Guide.

-, with listing to BAZ.LST
+output to FOO.DAT, with listing to BAZ.LST:

 ml1 pig.txt,dog.asm foo.dat,,baz.lst